Jarren Duran Player Props: Red Sox vs. Cubs

-Friday, Jarren Duran and the Boston Red Sox play the Chicago Cubs and Kyle Hendricks, with the first pitch at 8:05 PM ET.
+On Saturday, Jarren Duran (batting .528 in his past 10 games) and the Boston Red Sox play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 2:20 PM ET.

-He is back in action for the first time since July 9, when he went 1-for-2 against the Athletics.
+He had two hits (going 2-for-5 with a double) in his most recent game against the Cubs.

 Jarren Duran Game Info & Props vs. the Cubs